 Transitional protection will end if, for example:

-a sustained (three-month) earnings drop beneath the level of work that is expected according to their claimant commitment
+a sustained (three-month) earnings drop beneath the level of work that is expected according to your claimant commitment

 Once transitional protection has ended it will not be applied to any future awards.